THE 2019-20 SY SCHOOL CHOICE APPLICATION WINDOW IS CLOSED.

 - APS employees (1) who are transferring their child into APS after the transfer application window, (2) who are newly employed by the district, or (3) who are enrolling their students after the beginning of the new school year are eligible to request a general administrative transfer to any school that had unfilled spaces at the conclusion of the random lottery.

-- Employee Worksite Transfers – permits full-time employees assigned to a school worksite to apply for their child to attend school at the same worksite.
+- Students of Employees Worksite Transfers – permits full-time employees assigned to a school worksite to apply for their child to attend school at the same worksite.

 Learn More About Transfers for Children of Employees

 Hardship transfer applications are accepted annually each June.
 Applications received after the annual application window, will be accepted on a case-by-case basis.
 Applications without supporting documentation will not be considered.